CCRss/AI-Discord-Bot/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/CCRss/AI-Discord-Bot.git`.
 2. Create new env `python -m venv myenv`
+3. Activate env `.\myenv\Scripts\activate`
-3. Install the required Python packages using pip: `pip install -r requirements.txt`.
+4. Install the required Python packages using pip: `pip install -r requirements.txt`.
-4. Create a new bot on the Discord developer portal and get your bot token.
+5. Create a new bot on the [Discord developer portal](https://discord.com/developers/applications/) and get your bot token.
-5. Set up your environment variables in a `.env` file in the root of your project.
+6. Set up your environment variables in a `.env` file in the root of your project.
 Refer to `.env.example` for the necessary variables.
-6. Run the bot using `python main.py`.
+7. Run the bot using `python main.py`.